sakoho81/miplib/Readme.md

 Here are some works that have been made possible by the MIPLIB (and its predecessors):

+**Koho, S. *et al.* Fourier ring correlation simplifies image restoration in fluorescence microscopy.
+Nat.
+Commun.
+10 3103 (2019).**

 Koho, S. V. *et al.* Easy Two-Photon Image Scanning Microscopy with SPAD Array and Blind Image Reconstruction. *biorxiv* doi:10.1101/563288

-Koho, S. V. *et al.* Fourier ring correlation simplifies image restoration in fluorescence microscopy. *bioRxiv* 535583 (2019). doi:10.1101/535583

 Koho, S., T. Deguchi, and P. E. E. Hänninen.
 2015.
 “A Software Tool for Tomographic Axial Superresolution in STED Microscopy.”
 Journal of Microscopy 260 (2): 208–18.